Volunteering with Veritas

 - Providing training workshops for staff and other local helping professionals

-- Helping with cleaning, cooking, gardening, office work, building repairs and remodeling, painting, cutting hair, sorting donated clothing, financial advice, graphic design and media work.
+- Helping with cleaning, cooking, gardening, office work, building repairs and remodeling, painting, sorting donated clothing, financial advice, graphic design and media work.

 - Organizing social events and excursions for Veritas’ beneficiaries